adr1enbe4udou1n/laravel-rad-stack/README.md

 > Check [online demo 🌐](https://laravel-rad-stack.okami101.io) (read only mode)

 While developing new ✨, reduce your ⏲ testing inside your browser thanks to **PHP Stan** 🧐 (static analysis tool) and **watchable tests suite written on Pest** ✅, a pleasant testing framework focused on simplicity.
-This boilerplate includes backend tests with 💯 coverage. **IDE helper for Laravel** 🐕‍🦺 is integrated.
+This boilerplate includes backend tests with high coverage. **IDE helper for Laravel** 🐕‍🦺 is integrated.
 Finally **Clockwork** ⏱ is proposed as your perfect companion for advanced debugging & profiling.

 On frontend side you'll be covered with **typescript instant feedbacks** 🚸.
 Typescript is fully integrated to **Vue 3** by usage of **composition API** as well as **[Vue TSC](https://github.com/johnsoncodehk/vue-tsc)** (from Volar plugin) for full TS support inside Vue templates. **Jest** is integrated for client side testing if needed, ideal for unit testing your Vue components.